Teen Team: Gauff, McNally want to keep rolling at US Open

 “So we decided to play here and hopefully we can win this, too,” Gauff said.

-She reached the fourth round at Wimbledon and July and will get to the round of 16 again if she beats the top-ranked Osaka.
+She reached the fourth round at Wimbledon in July and will get to the round of 16 again if she beats the top-ranked Osaka.
 Gauff wants more than singles success, though.

-“Obviously it’s a little different because you’re playing with somebody else on the court, but I think in general we both love competing obviously,” Gauff said.
+“Obviously it’s a little different because you’re playing with somebody else on the court, but I think in general we both love competing,” Gauff said.
 “We want to do well in singles but since we both love competing so much, you want to do well in doubles as well.”

-The U.S. Tennis Association gave both players wild cards for singles and doubles, and they’re making the most of them.
+The U.S. Tennis Association gave both players wild cards for singles and as a team for doubles, and they’re making the most of them.

 McNally won her first-round match and took a set off Serena Williams before losing.
 Gauff plays the defending champion on Saturday.